zushenyan/eng-note/conditionals/README.md

 # Second Conditional

-> If + past simple, would infinitive
+> If + past simple, would + v

 - Unlikely things in the future.
   - `If I won the lottery, I would buy a house.`
   - `She would pass the exam if she studied hard.`
-- Impossible things in the present.
+- Imagined present result of an impossible present condition.
   - `If I were you, I wouldn't do that.`
   - `If she had his number, she would call him.`
 - `were` can be used instead of `was` with `I/he/she/it`.
 Most in formal writing.